Sbozzolo/kuibit/docs/visualize_matplotlib.rst

 ``x1`` are all 2D lists or tuples.

 The functions take additional arguments (for example, the labels for the axes).
-Details can be found in the :ref:`visualize_matplotlib_ref:reference on material`.
+Details can be found in the reference material (:ref:`visualize_matplotlib_ref:Reference on kuibit.visualize_matplotlib`).

 Plots can be enanched by adding a colorbar with :py:mod:`~.plot_colorbar` (or passing the ``colorbar`` option).